aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 The aspect ratio of a geometric shape is the ratio of its sizes in different dimensions.
 Aspose.Slides provided the [**setAspectRatioLocked**](https://reference.aspose.com/slides/php-java/com.aspose.slides/GraphicalObjectLock#setAspectRatioLocked-boolean-)  property to allow you to lock the aspect ratio setting for tables and other shapes.

-This Java code shows you how to lock the aspect ratio for a table:
+This PHP code shows you how to lock the aspect ratio for a table:

 ```php
   $pres = new Presentation("pres.pptx");